WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    Both rules should be displayed afterwards.

+### Test HCFS replication

+1. On the terminal for the **Docker host**, upload a test file to the `/apps/hive/warehouse` path in HDFS on the **sandbox-hdp** container.

+   `docker-compose exec -u hdfs sandbox-hdp hdfs dfs -put /etc/services /apps/hive/warehouse/test_file`

+2. Check that the `test_file` is now located in your `/apps/hive/warehouse` directory on your ADLS Gen2 container.

-### Test replication
+### Test Hive replication

-Your Databricks cluster must be **running** before testing replication.
+Your Databricks cluster must be **running** before testing Hive replication.

 1. Return to the terminal session on the **Docker host**.

-2. Use beeline on the **sandbox-hdp** container to connect to the Hiveserver2 service as hdfs user.
+2. Use beeline on the **sandbox-hdp** container to connect to the Hiveserver2 service as hdfs user:

    `docker-compose exec -u hdfs sandbox-hdp beeline -u jdbc:hive2://sandbox-hdp:10000/ -n hdfs`

-3. Create a database to store the sample data.
+3. Create a database to store the sample data:

    `CREATE DATABASE IF NOT EXISTS retail_demo;`

-4. Create a table inside the database that points to the data previously uploaded.
+4. Create a table inside the database that points to the data previously uploaded:

    ```sql
    CREATE TABLE retail_demo.customer_addresses_dim_hive